See and Learn teaching programs are designed to help children with Down syndrome learn early language, reading, speech, number and

 understand important concepts about the number system and to calculate with numbers up to 10.

-(Coming soon) See and Learn Memory is designed to support the development of visual and verbal short-term and
+(Under development) See and Learn Memory is designed to support the development of visual and verbal short-term and

 working memory skills and to teach memory strategies including rehearsal and categorizing.